-- 2.1 Cabinet Members are asked to:- - (i) Note that 2017/18 revenue spending is currently projected to be within budget and continue to work with SMT to sustain this position; - (ii) Note the position in relation to capital spend and Cabinet are asked to recommend that Council approve the new allocations and slippage detailed in Appendix 3; - (iii) Note the collection rates for NNDR, council tax and sales ledger;
+- 2.1 Cabinet Members are asked to:- - (i) Note that 2017/18 revenue spending is currently projected to be within budget and continue to work with SMT to sustain this position; and approve the updated contingency positon detailed in para.
+5.1 of the report. - (ii) Note the position in relation to capital spend and Cabinet are asked to recommend that Council approve the new allocations and slippage detailed in Appendix 3; - (iii) Note the collection rates for NNDR, council tax and sales ledger;